 The 5th cycle of Abdullatif Alfozan Award for Mosque Architecture (2023-2026) has officially started on April 1st, 2023.

-Nomination process, pick your mosque and nominate it now.
+Nomination process: Select your mosque and nominate it now!

-During this period the unique and distinguished mosques within the targeted area are nominated.
-However, the nominated mosques must be built heretofore and in-use for two years by the time mentioned.
+During this phase, exceptional and distinguished mosques within the designated region will be nominated.
+However, eligible mosques must have been constructed and in use for at least two years by the time mentioned.

 • Central Mosques